The Fitting Room

 - width: on interior across widest point of the ball of the foot

-- heel height: at back of shoe from floor to top of heel, not including any platform
+- heel height: at back of shoe from floor to top of heel

 All Other Items - Measurements are taken as indicated in the item's description.

-One last bit of advice: If you love a particular item but the measurements are a bit off, keep in mind that most items can be altered to fit by a professional seamstress or tailor.
-Taking in a too-big item is usually an easier (and less-expensive) fix than letting out a too-small item.
-A lot depends on the complexity of the garment's construction and whether there is extra fabric to let out.
-Call (404.934.2578 Eastern time) or email us with any questions.
-We're happy to help you determine if a particular item could potentially fit you.
+One last bit of advice: If you love a particular item but the measurements are off, keep in mind that most items can be altered to fit by a professional seamstress or tailor.
+Taking in a too-big item is usually easier and less expensive than letting out a too-small item.